The Gag Is, 2020 Isn’t Ready For Keke Palmer

 R13 Bucket Hat; Chris Habana The Hook Earrings,

-$235 $164.50, available at ChrisHabanaJewelry.com; Jennifer Fisher Weightless Hollow Tube Choker, $395, available at JenniferFisherJewelry.com; Mugler Top; Mugler Pants; Versace Black Pumps.
+$235 $164.50 USD, available at ChrisHabanaJewelry.com; Jennifer Fisher Weightless Hollow Tube Choker, $395 USD, available at JenniferFisherJewelry.com; Mugler Top; Mugler Pants; Versace Black Pumps.

 It’s a blistering cold day in New York City.
 Palmer, née Lauren Keyana Palmer, arrives at famed Chinese restaurant Shun Lee West on the Upper West Side dressed casually in a stylish multi-colored sweatshirt and black sweatpants paired with white sneakers and a crossbody bag.
 Her hair is simple and straight, and her flawless makeup accentuates her signature cheekbones.
 She has a Midwest twang and an old soul with a twist of auntie energy, which she tells me she hears often.
 She attributes it to her Illinois vernacular, but I sense a wisdom and calmness in her demeanor that I certainly didn’t have at her age.
 In a way, she seems all-knowing — or at minimum, unbothered by whatever it is she doesn’t know — as if she’s discovered the life hack we’ve all been searching for.